ScienceParkStudyGroup/rna-seq-lesson/_extras/extra_functions.md

 ~~~
 {: .output}

-# Section two: a function to normalize the DESeq2 way
+## 2.3 Function to normalize the DESeq2 way

 Below is one function to "manually" normalize data with the median of ratios method.
 Import data before using the function.

 **mor** stands for "median of ratios".